LibertyAces/BitSwanPump/doc/source/examples/connectionES/connectionES.rst

 How to connect to Elastic Search
 ================================

-BSPump supports connection to Elastic Search platform.
+BSPump supports the connection to Elastic Search platform.
 It is possible to connect to ES just in few lines of code.

 Elastic Search Source
 ---------------------